Best Vantage Calendar Alternatives for Mac in 2026: 6 Tested

 If productivity analysis and pattern insights matter alongside scheduling, Aftertone addresses that gap directly.

-Vantage users who want a free, clean calendar with Notion integration
+Best for: Vantage users who want a clean free alternative and are already in the Notion ecosystem.

 Notion Calendar (formerly Cron) is free, well-designed, and fast.
 The interface is clean and the multi-account sync works reliably across Google Calendar and other providers.
 For users already embedded in Notion who want their calendar events and project pages in the same view, it adds a layer of integration that Vantage never offered, at zero cost.